Nets rout 76ers behind Johnson's hot shootingShooting guard goes 10-for-14 from 3-point range and finishes with 37 points

 The Nets opened huge leads in each of the first two quarters that the Sixers cut into, but Johnson put them away for good in the third.

-After blowing it open during a 42-point period, they kept feeding Johnson in the closing minutes, knowing he would sit out the fourth.
+After blowing it open during a 42-point period, the Nets kept feeding Johnson in the closing minutes, knowing he would sit out the fourth.
 He hit his ninth with 53 seconds left and followed that with his final one from the corner while being fouled with 27 seconds to go.

 Johnson hit 3s so quickly even the stats couldn't keep up.
 The original box score after three quarters missed his final make.